-We extracted matrices from seven consecutive iterations of a Tramonto Newton iteration from the \verb|POLY1_CMS_1D| test problem \cite{dft-poly1-cms-1d}.
-For each iteration, we precondition using \verb|ILU(0)|.
-We compare the performance of GMRES, block GMRES with 3 right-hand sides, \RGMRES\, and our block \RGMRES\ algorithm on all 7 systems.
-In the case of the block methods, one right-hand side generated by the Tramonto package, and the other two right-hand sides were random, generated using Matlab's \verb|rand()|.
-In the case of these Newton iterations for these relatively small systems (dimension~$\approx~14000$), convergence for the preconditioned system is quick enough that we are able to recycle the entire Krylov subspace when running \RGMRES\ and block \RGMRES\ for the first few systems in the sequence before our total subspace dimension exceeds the chosen dimension $k$ and we must down-select by computing harmonic Ritz vectors.
+We extracted matrices from seven consecutive iterations of a \tramonto Newton iteration from the \texttt{POLY\_CMS\_1D} test problem \cite{dft-poly1-cms-1d}.
+For each iteration, we precondition using \texttt{ILU(0)}.
+We compare the performance of \gmres, block \gmres with 3 right-hand sides, \rgmres, and our block \rgmres algorithm on all 7 systems.
+In the case of the block methods, one right-hand side generated by the \tramonto package, and the two additional right-hand sides were random, generated using \matlab's \texttt{rand()}.
+In the case of these Newton iterations for these relatively small systems (dimension~$\approx~14000$), convergence for the preconditioned system is fast enough that we are able to recycle the entire Krylov subspace when running \rgmres and block \rgmres for the first few systems in the sequence before our total subspace dimension exceeds the chosen dimension $k$ and we must down-select by computing harmonic Ritz vectors.

-In Figure \ref{fig.precond-bgcrodr-tramonto-7newton}, we plot the number of matrix-vector products needed to solve each system.
-Observe that for both algorithms, recycling greatly reduces the number of matrix-vector products needed to solve later systems.
-Furthermore, we get a per-system reduction when moving from \RGMRES\ to block \RGMRES\, particularly for systems appearing early in the sequence.
+In \Cref{fig.precond-bgcrodr-tramonto-7newton}, we plot the number of block $p$ matvecs needed to solve each system.
+Observe that for both algorithms, recycling greatly reduces the number of block $p$ matvecs needed to solve later systems.
+Furthermore, we get a per-system reduction when moving from \rgmres to block \rgmres, particularly for systems appearing early in the sequence.
 In Figure~\ref{fig.precond-bgcrodr-tramonto-7newton}, we see that for later systems, \gcrodr is able to catch up to the block method in terms of number of iterations.
-This suggests that for some problems for which we use block methods, the additional expense of recycling may bring the most benefit by applying block \RGMRES\ only for the first system.
-This will yield a high-quality recycled subspace, and we may then be able to apply single-vector \RGMRES\ for the rest of the systems.
-We also see that, for large enough recycled subspace, we achieve a 30\% reduction in overall matrix-vector products when moving from single right-hand side \RGMRES\ to block \RGMRES\ with two random right-hand sides.
+This suggests that for some problems for which we use block methods, the additional expense of recycling may bring the most benefit for the earlier systems.
+This can yield a high-quality recycled subspace, and we may then be able to apply single-vector \rgmres for the rest of the systems.
+We also see that, for large enough recycled subspace, we achieve a 30\% reduction in overall matvecs when moving from single right-hand side \rgmres to block \rgmres with two random right-hand sides.